Lugh: Family

 Lugh is given the matriname mac Ethlenn or mac Ethnenn ("son of Ethliu or Ethniu", his mother) and the patriname mac Cein ("son of Cian", his father).
 He is the maternal grandson of the Fomorian tyrant Balor, whom Lugh kills in the Battle of Mag Tuired.
 Lugh's son is the hero Cú Chulainn, who is believed to be an incarnation of Lugh.

 He had several wives, including Buí (AKA Buach or Bua "Victory") and Nás, daughters of Ruadri Ruad, king of Britain.
 Buí lived and was buried at Knowth (Cnogba).
-Nás was buried at Naas, County Kildare, which is named after her.
+Nás was buried at Naas, County Kildare, which is said to be named after her.
 Lugh had a son, Ibic "of the horses", by Nás.
-It is said that Nás dies with the noise of combat, therefore it is difficult to know where she dies.
+It is said that Nás dies with the noise of combat.
+Therefore it is difficult to know where she dies.
 Lugh's daughter or sister was Ebliu, who married Fintan.
-By the mortal Deichtine, Lugh was father to the hero Cú Chulainn.
+By the mortal Deichtine, Lugh was the father to the hero Cú Chulainn.